Where did all of this start?

 At seventeen, I couldn’t care less about my handwriting.

 Alas, I was not meant to be a designer.
 Not in the context that I originally set out to become one.
-When I moved to Portland, Oregon, I found myself at odds with what felt like some superficial aspects of what it meant to be a designer trying to break into ad agency life.
+I found myself at odds with what felt like some superficial aspects of what it meant to be a designer trying to break into ad agency life.
 I freelanced for a few years and found some success working on projects for some interesting companies, but I wasn’t passionate about designing iPad apps.
 It wasn’t long until I looked to fill my nights with something that felt more like what I had hoped to feel.
 That’s when I stumbled across my novel interest in lettering.

 Over the course of some thirty days sometime in 2013, I dove into learning about a few different types of calligraphy and that led me eventually to an interest in American penmanship—specifically Engrosser’s Script, a style of writing that I’d spend the next seven years chasing proficiency in.

 Today, I own and operate Masgrimes.
 This studio is focused on the traditional and historic preservation of American Penmanship, and a lot of the work that I undertake is to conserve that rich history.
 From teaching these styles of long-neglected penmanship to traveling across the United States in search of archival materials, Masgrimes is steeped in the spirit of conservation.

 I could wax poetically about the reasons that I have fallen in love with letters, how they’ve altered the course of my life and sent me to countries, continents and groups of people I wouldn’t have ever had the chance to see otherwise, but anything I could say would fall short of the intangible security that I feel when I am working within the discipline that is this art.
 I sometimes wish I could contact my younger self and tell him that he was going to be a calligrapher.
 I wonder if that assurance would have given him something to look forward to like I do each day I’m fortunate enough to sit with my pen.